 The image and sound presentation is muscular, but in the guilty annals of Mel Gibson’s career as an actor, the film is nothing but puny.

-A disappointing DVD package of Guy Ritchie’s slick but giddily inspired Sherlock Holmes reboot.
+This is a disappointing DVD package of Ritchie’s slick but giddily inspired Sherlock Holmes reboot

 If you like crane shots and hyper-saturated cinematography, but don’t care much about bonus features, this surrogate’s for you.